vvayne676/MY_NOTES/李沐DL/034线性回归from_scratch.md

 ## 3.4 Linear Regression Implementation from Scratch
+In this section, we will implement the entire method from scratch, including
+1. the model;
+2. the loss function;
+3. a minibatch stochastic gradient descent optimizer;
+4. the training function that stitches all of these pieces together.
+5. we will run our synthetic data generator from Section 3.3 and apply our model on the resulting dataset
 ```python
 %matplotlib inline
 import torch
 from d2l import torch as d2l
 ```
-In this section, we will implement the entire method from scratch, including
-1. the model
-2. the loss function
-3. a minibatch stochastic gradient descent optimizer
-4. the training function that stitches all of these pieces together.

 ### 3.4.1 Defining the Model
 In the following we initialize weights by drawing random numbers from a normal distribution with mean 0 and a standard deviation of 0.01.
 The magic number 0.01 often works well in practice, but you can specify a different value through the argument sigma.
 Moreover we set the bias to 0.